Affiliate links on Android Authority may earn us a commission. Learn more.

 How does the single camera hold up?

 The iPhone SE (2022) carries a single 12MP wide shooter on the back with all the same specs as the last iPhone SE, and it’s just fine for basic images.
-It can capture plenty of details that don’t fall apart immediately when you crop in — given that you have good lighting.
+You can’t expect it to keep pace with the best camera phones, but it can capture plenty of details that don’t fall apart immediately when you crop in — given that you have good lighting.
 Apple’s color recreation is spot on across the board in my sample images and the single rear camera is capable of some pretty good natural bokeh, as you can see with the various images of flowers below.

 The simple setup once again comes down to repurposing the iPhone 8 body, but it’s well behind the competition when it comes to flexibility.
 Most phones, no matter the price point, now offer ultrawide cameras, and you can usually find a third lens of some kind, too.
 Whether it’s a dedicated zoom lens, a macro camera, or depth sensor, other OEMs are providing additional shooting options while Apple continues to stick to its guns.